pau1tuck/mern-graphql-socialauth/README.md

 Cookie-based sessions are handled by express-session, Redis, and Passport.js.

-It integrates Passport.js authentication strategies for Google, Facebook and Twitter with TypeGraphQL.
+It integrates Passport.js authentication strategies for Google and Facebook with TypeGraphQL.

 To set up a new project, clone the repository with `git clone https://github.com/pau1tuck/mern-graphql-socialauth.git`